 - Procedural Safeguards for Parents — An overview of parental rights through the Individuals with Disabilities Education Act (IDEA) and the Iowa Administrative Rules of Special Education (also available in Arabic, Bosnian, Laotian, Serbo Croatian, Spanish and Vietnamese).

-Note that the most up-to-date documents can always be found on the Iowa IDEA website.
+Note that the most up-to-date documents can always be found on the Iowa IDEA Information (i3) website.